SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 <!-- - **Notoriety**: False teachings on faith and [repentance](https://sevenshepherd.github.io/repentance/), erroneously teaching both of them to be assent, when instead faith is not only the assent of our minds but trust & reliance on Christ, and repentance is a remorse & conversion according to every authoritative greek lexicon, dictionary, English Bible translations, and 1,000s of biblical language scholars. -->

 - **Origins**: Chaferanism was systematized in the 1980s.
-This movements false teachings on the meaning of faith & repentance bleed into the theological cult (heretical sect) known as the Hyper Grace movement.
+This movements false teachings on the meaning of faith & repentance bled into the theological cult (heretical sect) known as the Hyper Grace movement.
 The hyper-grace heresy began to take shape in the early 2000s.
 One of the most prominent figures associated with the Hyper-Grace movement is Joseph Prince, a false teacher and heretic from Singapore.
 - **Notoriety**: The Hyper-Grace heretics **falsely teach** that faith & [repentance](https://sevenshepherd.github.io/repentance/) are only assent changes in the head and are synonyms.
-When in reality, faith is not only the assent of our minds but a trust & reliance on Christ, and  [repentance](https://sevenshepherd.github.io/repentance/) is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
+When in reality, faith is not only the assent of our minds but a trust & reliance on Christ, while  [repentance](https://sevenshepherd.github.io/repentance/) is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
 - **Outcome**: **They live in complete denial of what the scriptures, the academic community, and lexicons state.** They're indoctrinating innocent children into [lifestyles of sin](https://sevenshepherd.github.io/practicing-sin/) and false assurance, causing them to apostatize (Lk 17:2).
 Hyper-Grace members live in denial of 2 Corinthians 13:5, arguing that it leads to self examination and doubt. **These are the false teachers the Apostle Peter warned us about** in 2 Peter 2:1-2,12,17,19.

 > Christian theologians have never seen faith simply in terms of intellectual assent to Christian belief.
 It is a matter of the heart, not simply the mind, involving personal commitment.
 As the English theologian William Temple (1881–1944) once pointed out: <span style="font-weight:bold;color:ForestGreen;">“Faith is not only the assent of our minds to doctrinal propositions: it is the commitment of our whole selves into the hands of a faithful Creator and merciful Redeemer.”</span> ...